Curriculum, Enrollment, and Graduation

 Undergraduate Student Petitions for Registration and Reservation of Certain Courses

-Generally, courses are applied to the student record associated with the academic level (undergraduate or graduate)of the student at the time the course was taken.
-Students may petition to reserve certain classes in a certain situation to be applied to an academic level other than their current status.
+Generally, courses are applied to the student record associated with the academic level (undergraduate or graduate) of the student at the time the course was taken.
+Students may petition to reserve certain classes in a particular situation to be applied to an academic level other than their current status.
 For example: register for and reserve undergraduate or graduate credits for possible application to a graduate degree, register for a graduate course for use toward an undergraduate degree, register while a graduate student for use toward an undergraduate degree, register for a graduate class as a foreign exchange student with no intent to use the credit toward an MSU degree.

-To reserve a course a student must complete the Petition to Reserve/Register for Credits form available through the graduate school.
+To reserve a course, a student must complete the Petition to Reserve/Register for Credits form available through the graduate school.
 A successful petition must meet all of the following criteria:

-1. The student is of senior or post baccalaureate standing.
+1. The student is of senior or post-baccalaureate standing.

 2. The student has a cumulative grade-point average of at least 3.25.